tseyanghub/tseyanghub.github.io/_pages/about.md

 One funny thing about me in my research career
 ======
-I was called as admin of 3111 because I loved to sleep in the lab and stayed in the lab to talk with other folks.
+I loved to sleep in the lab and stayed in the lab to talk with other folks.
 But staffs kicked me out and confiscated my folding bed later because they thought I was abused.

 Story that makes me believe I will be a good worker in both research and indutry areas.
 ======